Tegal: Administrative division

 Tegal Town Hall as the administrative center of Tegal City originally occupied the Resident Building on Jl.
 The young man who is now used for the Parliament Building Tegal City.
 But since 1985, the center of government moved to Pendopo Ki Gede Sebayu former Pendopo Tegal regency, in the area of Alun-alun Mangkukusuman.
 Colonel Laut (Ret.)
-Adi Winarso, S. Sos is Tegal's first son who served as mayor for two periods, 1999 – 2004 and 2004 – 2009 through an indirect election.
+Adi Winarso, S. Sos is Tegal's first native who served as mayor for two periods, 1999 – 2004 and 2004 – 2009 through an indirect election.
 The year 2008 marked a new history of the leadership of Tegal City, because in that year also for the first time, a mayor and deputy mayor were directly elected by the people of Tegal City.
 As a result, Ikmal Jaya, SE Ak, and Ali Zainal Abidin, SE won the election.
 They were inaugurated on 23 March 2009, by the Governor of Central Java, Bibit Waluyo.

 Tegal City is divided into 4 districts (kecamatan) and sub-divided into 27 administrative villages (kelurahan).
-The districts are listed below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as at mid 2024:
+The districts are listed below with their areas and their populations at the 2010 and 2020 Censuses, together with the official estimates as of mid-2025: